onzfonz/comp227/src/content/0/en/part0b.md

 You don't have to understand the code just yet.

 The content of the HTML page has been saved as a template string or a string that allows for evaluating, for example, variables in the midst of it.
-The dynamically changing part of the homepage, the number of saved notes (in the code <em>noteCount</em>), is replaced by the current number of notes (in the code <em>notes.length</em>) in the template string.
+The dynamically changing part of the homepage, the number of saved notes (in the code `noteCount`), is replaced by the current number of notes (in the code `notes.length`) in the template string.

 Writing HTML amid the code is of course not smart, but for old-school PHP programmers, it was a normal practice.